Insomniac1985/gamelist/README.md

 The export follows your active theme styling.

 If you have a Twitch username set in Settings, the poster footer can include your Twitch channel link alongside the site link.

+### Import and Export your data as CSV

+Both pages have **Your data** controls at the bottom of Settings, after Store selection.

+- **Gamelist games** exports/imports the digital backlog and finished game list.
+- **Shelf physical games** exports/imports the physical collection.
+- **GOTY** exports/imports saved Games of the year picks by year and category.
+- **Finished games** exports/imports the completed-game fields that power the yearly stats views.
+- Arrays and objects, such as owners, tags, store links, prices, and metadata, are preserved as JSON text inside CSV cells.

+This can allow you to safely create a backup of your collection and data.